What Are The Qualities Of A Good Doctor?

 Similar to the MSC list, do you have the skills listed by Oxford?
 If by some bizarre coincidence, everyone reading this is applying to Oxford, then you can just use what Oxford say above.
 However, if you’re not applying to Oxford, most med schools tend to explain the key qualities they look for/expect of their students.
 Make sure you check the websites of the med schools you are applying to.

 We have plenty of free guides available at 6med to help you understand these qualities better, including resilience, empathy and ethics.
-If you are looking to demonstrate these qualities effectively, our Complete Medicine Bundle helps you to explain the qualities in your Personal Statement and during your Interviews.
+If you are looking to demonstrate these qualities effectively, our Medicine Mastery Bundle helps you to explain the qualities in your Personal Statement and during your Interviews, as well as help you get a high score on the UCAT.

 How can you demonstrate skills and qualities?